Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Types of CIBC prepaid cards available

 CIBC prepaid cards allow you to load your own money to use for shopping inside and outside of Canada.
 Unlike traditional credit cards, prepaid cards don’t allow you to overdraw your funds so you can only spend as much as you have loaded on your card.
 CIBC prepaid cards have no impact on your credit score and will not incur any interest charges.
 CIBC offers prepaid cards in each of the five different currencies offered, and they are available at CIBC banking centres, online and via mobile banking.
-CIBC offers the following prepaid cards:
+CIBC offers the following prepaid card:

-CIBC Smart™ Prepaid Visa* Card
+CIBC AC Conversion Visa Prepaid Card

 The benefits of CIBC prepaid cards

 Some of the features you can enjoy with a CIBC prepaid card include: